 Propranolol comes as 2 different types of medicine:

 - standard release – releases propranolol into your body quickly, you may need to take it several times a day depending on your dose

 - sustained release (SR) – this dissolves slowly so you do not have to take it as often, once a day is usually enough

 If you are taking it once a day, your doctor may advise you to take your first dose before bedtime, because it can make you feel dizzy.
 After the first dose, if you do not feel dizzy, take propranolol in the morning.

 Keep taking propranolol even if you feel well.
 You will still be getting the benefits of the medicine.

 How much you take depends on why you need propranolol.

-Doses for adults and children over the age of 12:
+Doses for adults and children over the age of 12 for:

-- For high blood pressure, the starting dose is usually 80mg twice a day.
-If this dose isn't working well enough (if your blood pressure doesn't go down enough), your doctor may increase it to a maximum of 160mg twice a day.
+- high blood pressure, the starting dose is usually 80mg twice a day.
+If this dose is not working well enough (if your blood pressure does not go down enough), your doctor may increase it to a maximum of 160mg twice a day.

 Doses are usually lower for the elderly or people with a kidney or liver problem.